 '''

 MatchSpec = match_spec()

-CompiledMatchSpec = comp_match_spec()
+CompiledMatchSpec = compiled match spec()

 '''

-Transforms a match specification into an internal representation that can be used in subsequent calls to $match_spec_run/2$ .
+Transforms a match specification into an internal representation that can be used in subsequent calls to match\spec\run/2.
 The internal representation is opaque.
-To check the validity of a compiled match specification, use $is_compiled_ms/1$ .
+To check the validity of a compiled match specification, use is\compiled\ms/1.

-If term MatchSpec cannot be compiled (does not represent a valid match specification), a badarg exception is raised.
+If term MatchSpec does not represent a valid match specification, a badarg exception is raised.